pros and cons of hydroponics

 As mentioned above, there is an ongoing debate in the farming community about whether hydroponic produce can be labeled organic according to USDA standards.
 Without a clear definition of the nutrient profile of hydroponics, nor stringent guidelines on which fertilizers or chemicals are permissible, many consumers remain cautious about hydroponic produce.
 This affects the industry’s success, as many consumers don’t know how crops are grown or what’s added to the water.

-Without a clear definition from the USDA, there remains some question over self-labeling of hydroponic crops as organic when synthetic chemicals may still be added.
+Without a clear definition from the USDA, there remains some question over the self-labeling of hydroponic crops as organic when synthetic chemicals may still be added.

 4. Equipment Requirements